-ACTION RESPONSIBLE PARTY Action 2.4: Explore options to reduce or eliminate impact fees in accordance with state law, especially for projects that include affordable housing.
+ACTION RESPONSIBLE PARTY Action 1.2.4: Explore options to reduce or eliminate impact fees in accordance with state law, especially for projects that include affordable housing.
 This can take many forms, from decreasing the fees for all units in the project to eliminating the fees for the affordable units.
-Planning & Inspections Department Action 2.5: Provide Low Cost Land in Exchange for Affordable Housing Units by providing land to a developer or community land trust at a low cost in exchange for the provision of affordable housing units and other community benefits.
-Community Development Department Action 2.6: Strategically acquire land within 1/4 mile of Brio stations for dense housing options as part of Land Banking strategy.
-Community Development Department Action 2.7: Consider partnering with a non-profit developer and/or community land trust (CLT) to construct permanently-affordable housing and commercial/maker- space on city-owned parcels.
+Planning & Inspections Department Action 1.2.5: Provide Low Cost Land in Exchange for Affordable Housing Units by providing land to a developer or community land trust at a low cost in exchange for the provision of affordable housing units and other community benefits.
+Community Development Department Action 1.2.6: Strategically acquire land within 1/4 mile of Brio stations for dense housing options as part of Land Banking strategy.
+Community Development Department Action 1.2.7: Consider partnering with a non-profit developer and/or community land trust (CLT) to construct permanently-affordable housing and commercial/ maker-space on city-owned parcels.
 These parcels can be donated or sold or leased at a discounted rate in return for the provision of permanently affordable housing.
-Community Development Department Action 2.8: Coordinate with Housing Opportunity Management Enterprises (HOME) on development on publicly-owned land to help provide permanent affordable housing.
-Community Development Department Action 2.9: Expand the Housing Choice Voucher Program.
+Community Development Department Action 1.2.8: Coordinate with Housing Opportunity Management Enterprises (HOME) on development on publicly-owned land to help provide permanent affordable housing.
+Community Development Department Action 1.2.9: Expand the Housing Choice Voucher Program.
 Permit renters to use the Housing Choice Voucher Program (Section 8) for all units within projects developed in partnership with the city.
-Capital Improvement-Planning Department Action 2.10 Projects developed in partnership with the city should limit short-term rentals to ensure the publicly supported housing is serving El Paso residents' housing needs.
-Planning & Inspections Department Action 2.11 Protect Existing Residential Tenants.
+Department of Community and Human Development Action 1.2.10: Projects developed in partnership with the city should limit short-term rentals to ensure the publicly supported housing is serving El Paso residents' housing needs.
+Planning & Inspections Department Action 1.2.11: Protect Existing Residential Tenants.
 Ensure any residential renters or tenants that are displaced due to development in partnership with the city are offered displacement compensation and right of return.
-Community Development Department Goal 1.3: F ocus on Creating a Healthy Community Action 3.1: Implement physical changes in infrastructure like creating bike lanes, fixing sidewalks, and increasing lighting in existing neighborhoods to contribute to the overall health of the community.
-Capital Improvement-Planning Department Action 3.2: Incorporate universally accessible design elements and techniques to ensure inclusivity.
-Capital Improvement-Planning Department Action 3.3: Improve access to healthy food options and health care by attracting supermarkets and pharmacies along the entire corridor.
-Community Development Department Action 3.4: Incentivize the development of small grocery stores to be imbedded within existing neighborhoods.
-Economic Development Department Action 3.5: Partner with El Paso County to utilize the Healthy Food Financing Initiative funding to develop more grocery stores and healthy food options along Alameda.
-Community Development Department Action 3.6: Create a safer public realm for pedestrians.
+Community Development Department Goal 1.3: Focus on Creating a Healthy Community Action 1.3.1: Implement physical changes in infrastructure like creating bike lanes, fixing sidewalks, and increasing lighting in existing neighborhoods to contribute to the overall health of the community.
+Capital Improvement-Planning Department Action 1.3.2: Incorporate universally accessible design elements and techniques to ensure inclusivity.
+Capital Improvement-Planning Department Action 1.3.3: Improve access to healthy food options and health care by attracting supermarkets and pharmacies along the entire corridor.
+Community Development Department Action 1.3.4: Incentivize the development of small grocery stores to be embedded within existing neighborhoods.
+Economic Development Department Action 1.3.5: Partner with El Paso County to utilize the Healthy Food Financing Initiative funding to develop more grocery stores and healthy food options along Alameda.
+Community Development Department Action 1.3.6: Create a safer public realm for pedestrians.
 This includes filling in the gaps in sidewalks, ensuring appropriate lighting where necessary, and creating landscaped parkways that can protect pedestrians from vehicular traffic.
-Capital Improvement Department
+Capital Improvement Department and TxDOT